New hope for kidney patients: diabetes drugs tested to fight nephrotic syndrome

 Summary

-This study tests whether two diabetes drugs (dapagliflozin and empagliflozin) can help adults with nephrotic syndrome, a kidney condition causing protein leakage and swelling.
-75 participants will receive either one of the drugs plus standard care, or standard care alone, and be followed for 6 months.
-The goal is to see if these drugs reduce protein in urine, maintain remission, and prevent relapse.
+This study tests whether two diabetes drugs (dapagliflozin and empagliflozin) can help adults with nephrotic syndrome, a kidney condition that causes protein leakage and swelling.
+About 75 participants will receive either one of these drugs plus standard care, or standard care alone, for 6 months.
+The goal is to see if these drugs reduce protein in urine, maintain remission, and prevent relapse, while monitoring kidney function and side effects.

 Disclaimer Read more